dcellison/phi/grammar/phonotactics.md

 ### short nouns

-these patterns produce words of two syllables. they are also used for more common nouns, such as colours.
+these patterns produce words of two syllables. they are also used for more common and specific nouns, such as colours.

 `[C/F][V][C/F][V]`